-Manual Machining is always available and made easier with features like power feed, 100 inch per minute rapids, and all the best features of sophisticated DRO's.
+Manual machining is always available and made easier with features like power feed, rapid positioning, tool offsets and all the best features of sophisticated DRO's.

-Two-Axis or Three-Axis Machining is available at the touch of a button for the prototyping and moderately complex, low volume work that is typically done on knee mills or bed mills.
+Two-axis machining is available at the touch of a button for prototyping and moderately complex, low volume work.